Elementary School Handbooks

 Health/Safety Program

 The goals of our health program are to develop an appreciation for mental, physical, social and emotional health, to develop an understanding of the human body and to promote an understanding of personality development and the influence this development has on behavior.
-Topics presented at K-5 include: development and maintenance of a healthy body, development of a healthy personality, bullying (and effective anti-bullying strategies), bicycle and fire safety, the human body and its systems, dental health, personal safety, nutrition, substance abuse, and first aid.
+We use the Second Step curriculum to address age appropriate topics with each grade level Topics presented at K-5 include: development and maintenance of a healthy body, development of a healthy personality, bullying (and effective anti-bullying strategies), the human body and its systems, dental health, personal safety, nutrition, substance abuse, and first aid.

 Physical Education